PGAcarlesi/PGAcarlesi.github.io/_pages/about.md

 ---
 permalink: /
-title: "P.A.C. personal Page"
+title: "Welcome to my Personal Page"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Welcome to my personal page, I'm a PhD student in statistics from University of Padova.
+Welcome to my personal page, I'm a PhD student in statistics from University of Padova, currently at National University of Singapore.

+My research topics are Time series, quantile regression, Bayesian approximate solutions, Gaussian Processes.